 Although science cannot directly detect God, we can take a closer look at His creation vs evolution, learn the origin of mankind and the animal kingdom to get a logical conclusion.

 While a typical believer accepts God’s existence by faith, a nonbeliever usually needs tangible proof that everything was built by God.
 Atheist cosmologists believe that the universe came into existence as the result of a quantum fluctuation that occurred out of nothing or by chance.
 Even biology theories ruled out that life, in all of its variety and complexity, evolved from non-living matter by chance.

 Many would want to see physical proof of God’s existence, but one of the reasons this goal is not easily attainable is because of the Prime Directive concept.
 This concept says that no advanced civilization can interfere with a primitive culture by exposing them to information regarding advanced technologies or the existence of extra-planetary civilizations.
 To see and identify the Creator of the primitive culture, one should explore and study his creation.

-In this article, I will summarize the most important key points and statements that will help you to make your logical conclusion.
+In this article, I would like to summarize the most important key points and statements that will help you to make your own logical conclusion.

 Many people who don’t believe in the Creation theory offer their explanation about the complexity and order of life.
 They tend to deny any intelligent intervention in the evolution process, insisting that the lack of understanding about something is not evidence for God.